maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-The `GetAllNFTS()` function returns all NFTs.
+The `getAllNFTS()` function returns all NFTs.
 The function takes an `index` as a parameter which is used to specify the NFT to be returned.
 The function returns an NFT struct with the given `index`.

 ```solidity
  function remove(uint _index) external {